 Deals die.
 They die for any number of reasons.
 Something egregious is uncovered during diligence.
-The parties can't come to an agreement on core terms and conditions.
+The parties can't come to an agreement on material terms and conditions.
 The seller is outbid.
 Market conditions change.
 Financing dries up.
 Whatever the cause, deals die.

 Prior to that nasty turn of events, you've probably reviewed hundreds of documents, participated in diligence calls, and made charts to summarize the charts that summarized the memo that you wrote to summarize your research....
 You've swapped endless emails with the investment bankers.
 You've billed a month of hours in less than two weeks.
 This is to say that you've missed a lot of dinners at home.
 You've cancelled plans with friends.
 You haven't gotten much sleep and probably look like hell.
 You may have even stayed at the office all night on Christmas Eve with a quick nap on the floor.
 (What, am I getting too personal?)